genai-demo-dei/nsddemo2025/vision-chat-tutorial_SelfHelp.md

-# Understanding Multimodal AI: A Hands-on Tutorial with Ollama and LLaMA 3.2 Vision
+# Understanding Multimodal AI Systems: A Hands-on Tutorial with Ollama and LLaMA 3.2 Vision

 ## 1. Introduction